dojot/flowbroker/lib/README.md

 ##### Editor

-Any HTML element provided in the node template can specify a data-i18n attribute to provide the message identify to use.
+When you need using texts from __Message Catalog__  you can specify a data-i18n attribute to provide the message.
 For example:

 ```html
 <span data-i18n="myNode.label.foo"></span>